Decide what to build

 (and plan when to build it)

 So far we’ve taken a closer look at the process for deciding what features might be most valuable to build, based on what your users need.
-Now we’ll look a little more at the other core responsibilities of the product manager: ensuring features and usable and feasible.
+Now we’ll look a little more at the other core responsibilities of the product manager: ensuring features are usable and feasible.